 To the left of the triangle near the top are two curved lines with some perspective.
 They lead your eye to the light blue mass between the triangle and our entry point circle.
 In fact the more you move around the painting you can find lines and curves that guide your eye from one element to the next.

-I mentioned that.
+I mentioned that repetition can create flow.
 We see repetition in the circular shapes and in blue, yellow, and green color.
 The repetition creates implied lines and curves between elements for your eye to follow.

 One last point before we leave the painting.
 Another thing I mentioned above is the idea of keeping people inside your composition.
 Look anywhere along the edges of the painting and you’ll find something that leads your eye back into the painting.
 Kandinsky does a wonderful job of keeping us inside and moving from one area of the painting to the next.
 It’s a great example of compositional flow.